 We estimate a multinomial logit regression of county FDI status with state fixed effects.
-Counties are classified as new, old, or never corresponding to if and when they received FDI during 2003-2011.19 Our sample includes 217 new counties and 47 old counties.20 The baseline category is never counties.21
+Counties are classified as new, old, or none corresponding to if and when they received FDI during 2003-2011.
+Our sample includes 217 new counties and 47 old counties.
+The baseline category is none counties.
+Relative to sources.